 Unlike a normal virtual or personal assistant, author assistants specialize in working with and for authors.

 Author assistants each have different skills they specialize in.
 I work with my authors on tasks usually under one of two categories: administration and marketing.
 On the administration side: sending information about the authors/books to those who request it, updating websites, organizing spreadsheets, mailing out prizes, and pulling sales reports.
-On the marketing side: reaching out to reviewers, creating book jacket copy, running street teams, and creating newsletters.
+On the marketing side: reaching out to reviewers, creating book jacket copy, running launch teams, and creating newsletters.

 One of the most important things when looking for an author assistant is to make sure he or she provides the skills you need.